Westview at Makakilo Hts 2

 No analysis available

-I searched for explicit short-term rental indicators such as STR permitted, vacation rental allowed, NUC, TVU, or similar language.
-The remarks do not support short-term rental allowance, so this is marked false.
+I searched for explicit short-term rental indicators such as STR permitted, vacation rental allowed, NUC, or TVU.
+The remarks do not provide any evidence that short-term rentals are allowed, so the safest reading is that STR is not established here.

-I looked for hotel rental pool references like Hilton pool, Ritz pool, managed-by-hotel language, or a rental program.
-None appear in the remarks, and because STR is not supported, this must also be false.
+I looked for hotel-pool language such as hotel rental pool, managed by hotel, Hilton pool, Ritz pool, or similar.
+None appears in the remarks, and because STR is not supported by the remarks, hotel-pool participation is also false.

 No analysis available